WakPd/NikkeAuto/README.md

 You need to have your windows with the game open on your main screen to make this work.
 Update are programmed to fix somes possible issues.
 It can work with emulator but u need to run your emulator instead of scrcpy.

+You need to pass your devices serial key in config.txt ( open command prompt in scrcpy-win64-v1.25 and type "adb devices", make sure your emulator or devices is connected with usb and have developper mod with usb debugging enabled and for some devices permission to receive input mocks from debugging).

 Don't hesitate to contact me over discord : Wak#1166